-As one of three libraries serving residents of Clairemont and the surrounding communities, the North Clairemont Library opened in 1962.
-The building was designed by renowned local architect Robert Platt in the Googie architectural style, which gained popularity during the 1940s to mid-1960s and was influenced by car culture and the Space Age.
-Regarded as a landmark of mid-century modern design, the library is included in the self-guided driving tour of Clairemont provided by Save Our Heritage Organisation, which is funded through the City of San Diego's Commission for Arts & Culture.
+The North Clairemont Library opened in 1962 as one of three libraries serving residents of Clairemont and the surrounding communities.
+The building was designed by renowned local architect Robert Platt in the Googie architectural style, which gained popularity from the 1940s to the mid-1960s and was influenced by car culture and the Space Age.
+Regarded as a landmark of mid-century modern design, the library is included in the self-guided driving tour of Clairemont provided by Save Our Heritage Organization, funded through the City of San Diego's Culture Affairs Department.

 Upcoming Events